 That is one of the biggest pain points that get in the way of successful goal-setting implementation with spreadsheets.
 With a tool you can update your progress with one click.
 The system will instantly update the status of your goals and if the objectives are linked to other levels, it will also change the progress of other Objectives and Key Results.

-On the basis of everybody's progress you are able to make better decisions and adjustments how to move forward.
-Maybe somebody needs help with their Objective and Key Results, maybe some of the people need a 1:1 conversation etc. Unfortunately with spreadsheets this high level visibility doesn't exist and you are left with sorting through individual goals and KPI's to see if they are on track.
+On the basis of everybody’s progress, you are able to make better decisions and adjustments on how to move forward.
+Maybe somebody needs help with their Objective and Key Results, maybe some of the people need a 1:1 conversation etc. Unfortunately with google sheets OKR template, this high-level visibility doesn’t exist and you are left with sorting through individual goals and KPIs to see if they are on track.

-In case, you are serious about implementing goal-setting and tracking with your team, I would recommend to use a tool that takes away the pain of clunky spreadsheets and implement an automated software, so you could start making real progress towards your team or company goals.
-Test it out for free here.
+In case, you are serious about implementing goal-setting and tracking with your team, we would recommend using a tool that takes away the pain of clunky spreadsheets and implementing automated goal-setting software, so you could start making real progress towards your team or company goals.
+Test it out for free!

 In case, you want to learn more about OKR goal-setting framework, below are some good materials to get started.